 - 1. Complete and submit the primary (AACOMAS) application.
 Verified applications are screened for minimum academic requirements.
 Selected applicants will receive an email with a link to complete an online supplemental (secondary) application. - 2.
 Complete the Supplemental Application and pay the \$50 nonrefundable Supplemental Application Fee.
-ACOM does recognize the AACOMAS fee waiver for approved applicants. - 3.
-Submit the two (2) required essays as part of the Supplemental Application. - Submit the required letters of recommendation (evaluations).
+ACOM does recognize the AACOMAS fee waiver for approved applicants. - Submit the required letters of recommendation (evaluations).
 These letters can be submitted as part of the AACOMAS application process, uploaded into Interfolio, or emailed to the ACOM Office of Admissions.
-(Details on requirements for letters of recommendation are below.) - 5.
+(Details on requirements for letters of recommendation are below.) - 4.
 CASPer ONLINE ASSESSMENT (REQUIRED): Applicants who have received a request to complete the Supplemental Application must take the online CASPer assessment.
-CASPer is an online test which assesses for non-cognitive skills and interpersonal characteristics that we believe are important for successful students and graduates of our program and will complement the other tools that we use for applicant screening.
-In implementing CASPer, we are trying to further enhance fairness and objectivity in our selection process.
-You can visit takecasper.com to find out more information. - 6.
-An application is considered complete once all of the required documents/assessments have been received.
-Completed applications are reviewed using standards set by the Admissions Committee (see Application Review Process for more details).
-This review process usually takes a few weeks.
-The Director of Admissions will send invitations to students who qualify for an on-campus interview based on these standards.
-Applicants selected for interviews receive an email invitation to schedule an interview.
+CASPer is an online test to assess non-cognitive skills and interpersonal characteristics that are important for successful students and graduates of our program.
+CASPer complements the other tools used for applicant screening and further enhances fairness and objectivity in our selection process.
+Visit takecasper.com for more information. - 5.
+An application file is considered complete once all required documents/assessments have been received.
+Completed applications are reviewed using standards set by the Admissions Committee (see Application Review Process ).
+This review process takes a few weeks.
+The Director of Admissions will send invitations to students who qualify for an on-campus or virtual interview based on these standards.
+Applicants selected for interviews receive an email invitation with instructions to schedule an interview.